New-entrant classrooms in the re-making. Color Science for Kids- Science Kiddo. *This post contains affiliate links.

 Most research on early writing has focused on lower primary-aged children which means studies on younger children (from 2-5 years) are a little thin.
 One of the causes of this was the long-held philosophy that very young children would learn what they needed by merely playing within a print-rich environment.
-However, research has since shown that this is not enough.
 Second Māori language learning app developed for beginners.
 Experts want 'outdated' Reading Recovery scrapped in favour of new programme.
 Last updated 05:00, February 14 2016 Loaded: 0% Progress: 0% Video will play in 5 secondsPlay Now!

 The computational set expands to include bigger and bigger numbers, and at some point, fractions enter the picture, too.
 Education Review: New Zealand's Latest Education news on Teaching, Students, Schools, Learning, Collaboration, Special Education, Te Reo, Best Practice, Exchange Programmes, Leadership and Curriculum.
 Play-based learning: producing critical, creative and innovative thinkers February 2015 STEPHANIE MENZIES enters a plea to bring play back into the classroom.

 Go inside any primary school classroom and look for the ‘play’.
 Growth Mindset resource and.
 Why do kids need to learn to struggle?